Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 • Give them warm, humid air to help with congestion.
 This can be done using a humidifier or letting them in the bathroom while you have a nice hot shower.

-• Separate sick pets from healthy ones to prevent them catching a cold too.
+• Separate sick pets from healthy ones to prevent them from catching a cold, too.

 • Wash their toys, bedding and bowls regularly to stop germs from spreading.